 In a large bowl, sift the flour, baking powder, sugar, and salt.
 Sifting will help your whole-wheat pancakes have a lighter texture.
-If using honey, add it to the bowl with the wet ingredients.
+If using honey instead of sugar, add it to the bowl with the wet ingredients.

 Make a well in the middle and pour in the milk, eggs, and melted butter.
-Using a fork, break up the eggs first, and then whisk the wet ingredients, incorporating them from the outside of the bowl in, until the batter has no visible lumps.
+Using a fork, break up the eggs first, and then whisk the wet ingredients, incorporating them from the outside of the bowl in, until the batter is mostly smooth and no visible flour is left.

 Cook the pancakes:

-Heat a non-stick pan, skillet, or griddle over medium-high heat.
+Heat a non-stick pan, skillet, or griddle over medium heat.
 Once hot, grease, spray, or melt butter on the hot surface.

 Immediately, pour ¼ cup of pancake batter onto the greased pan.
-Cook the pancakes for about 2 minutes, until the edges begin to look defined and bubbles form.
-Flip the pancakes over and cook for another minute on the other side.
+Cook the pancakes for about 2 minutes, until the edges look defined and bubbles form.
+Flip the pancakes over and cook for another 2 minutes on the other side.
 Do not press down with a spatula.
 Remove from the pan onto a plate and cook the remaining pancakes.

 Stack them high and enjoy them warm topped with your favorite pancake toppings and syrup.